SystemsApproach/5G/ran.rst

     :width: 500px
     :align: center

-    Figure 4.5: Example set of control applications running on top of Near Real-Time RAN Controller.
+    Example set of control applications running on top of Near Real-Time RAN Controller.

-The example Control Apps in :ref:`Figure 4.5 <fig-ran-controller>` include a range of possibilities, but is not intended to be an exhaustive list.
+The example Control Apps in :numref:`Figure %s <fig-ran-controller>` include a range of possibilities, but is not intended to be an exhaustive list.
 The right-most example, RAN Slicing, is the most ambitious in that it introduces a new capability: Virtualizing the